idleberg/node-local-storage/README.md

 -   supports optional quota

 > [!NOTE]
-> This module depends on the experimental `node:sqlite` module included in NodeJS v22.5 and later.
+> This package depends on the experimental `node:sqlite` module included in NodeJS v22.5 and later.

 ## Installation